dana-ross/cassowary-php/README.md

 ## Goals

-1. Complete port the optimized Java implementation
+1. Complete port of the optimized Java implementation
 2. Extensive unit tests (at least 75% coverage) with those tests eventually back-ported to Java
 3. Web site with documentation and example code